johnwcowan/pdp8x/fpp.md

 If the page bit is 0, then set FY to FBASE + FOFF, so that Y represents an address on the base page.

-If the page bit is 1 and FIDX is 0, then set FY to FY + FOFF, so that FY represents an address on the current page.
+If the page bit is 1, then set FY to FY + FOFF, so that FY represents an address on the current page.

-If the page bit is 1 and FIDX is not 0, then check FINC, and if it is 1, increment
+If the page bit is 1 and FIDX is not 0, then check the increment bit of FIR
-M[M[FX0] + FIDX] by 1, ignoring any overflow.
+(the 0x0004_0000 bit) and if it is 1, increment I[FIDX] by 1, ignoring any overflow.
-Then set FY to M[M[FX0]+FIDX] + FOFF, so that FY represents an address in one of the
+In either case, set FY to FY + I[FIDX], so that FY is offset by one of the 16 (in-memory) index registers.
-15 pages addressable by the in-memory index registers.

-If the 0x08 bit of FOP is 1, then set FY to M[FY].
+If the indirect bit (the 0x0002_0000 bit) of FIR is 1, then set FY to M[FY].
-In addition, if FY = FPC, set FPC to FPC + 1, thus skipping M[FY] if it immediately follows the instruction.
+In addition, if FY = FPC, set FPC to FPC + 1 (ignoring any overflow), thus skipping M[FY] if it immediately follows the instruction.
 This is called *indirect addressing*.

-If the 0x08 bit of FOP is 0 it is called
+If the indirect bit of FOP is 0 it is called
 *direct addressing*, and no special action is taken.

 Any word in memory can be
-accessed indirectly, but only the 2KW of the base page the 15 index-accessible pages of 2KW each, and the 2KW of the current page can be accessed directly.
+accessed indirectly, but only the 2KW of the base page and the 2KW of the current page, possibly extended by indexing, can be accessed directly.

 ## Ordinary instructions